larssb/HealOps/healOps.Status.ReadMe.md

                 > The Fix >>> to register a psrepo. !!!
 ASK on the PowerShellGet GitHub repo. why this is???????
     * Think about doing a simple health svc for HealOps.
 So that you can ask HealOps from the outside if it is a okay...or have HealOps simply report that it is running on each invoke-healops call.
 Hmmm hm hmmmm!

+    * TOMORROW
+        * Delete HealOps from norma1a-town1
+            -- everything that Install-HealOps do
+        * Fix run PowerShell with -ExecutionPolicy Bypass
+        * Register-PSRepository on first run....to avoid the $psgetItemInfo error above.
+        * Install again
+        * Test and see if it works
+        * Deploy to town1 and town13 servers

 ## Think about

     * Splitting the repo into two.